NoctDevT/MERN-APP-LOGIN/README.md

 Built using Tailwind, MaterialUI, React, MongoDB Express

+Todo: Finish implementing messaging dashboard to the frontend view.

 # Step 1

 To setup project create .env file in serverjs with following details